-- Set the ashpan in position as shown in Fig 3.
-An ashpan handle is supplied for when the stove is in use. - 7.
-Place stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface. - 8.
-Adjust the stove levelling bolts shown in Fig 1 until the stove is level and evenly supported, and does not rock.
-Take care not to damage the floor surface.
+- 7. Set the ashpan in position as shown in Fig 3. - An ashpan handle is supplied for when the stove is in use. - 8.
+Place stove in the desired location as shown in POSITIONING AND INSTALLATION on page 9.
+Take care not to damage the floor surface. - Adjust the stove levelling bolts on each of the feet until the stove is level.
+Check that it is evenly supported and does not rock on an uneven floor.
+Take care not to damage the floor surface. - 10.
+If there are any gaps between any of the cast iron panels or flue components, these should be filled with CLARKE fire cement.
+This is necessary to prevent smoke or any other emissions.